ElixirTeSS/TeSS/CONTRIBUTING.md

 TeSS tries to follow the [Ruby Style Guide](https://github.com/rubocop/ruby-style-guide).
 We also make use of [rubocop](https://github.com/rubocop/rubocop), a Ruby static code analyzer and formatter that automatically checks and can enforce conformance to the [Ruby Style Guide](https://github.com/rubocop/ruby-style-guide).

 Your IDE may have rubocop integration.
-If if does not, you can run it manually form command line as:
+If if does not, you can run it manually from command line as:

 ```
 rubocop lib/my_code_that_i_wrote.rb